Keto Sourdough MasterClass™ — Ingredients

 Easy to Find

 You can easily find economical whole wheat flour at your local grocery store.
-Just be sure to check the label to ensure it aligns with your low-carb goals and isn’t excessively high in carbohydrates.
+Just be sure to check the label to ensure it aligns with your flexible keto goals and isn’t excessively high in carbohydrates.

 Beginner-Friendly